 Give them time off

 It may seem counterintuitive to give your employees time off when you are trying to optimize their work hours.
 However, if you handle this correctly, you could find yourself with a happier and more effective work force.
 Many successful businesses cut their week short by giving their employees Friday afternoons off.
 This is done in an attempt to increase productivity.
 While the average worker may find it difficult to stay motivated at the end of the week, an employee who gets the afternoon off is more likely to make the most of their time in the office.
 A shorter week will also help to boost productivity in the middle of the week, as the weekend won’t feel so far away.
 If your company is not in a position where you can afford to give your workers a whole afternoon off, why not start with an hour?
 If you notice a rise in productivity, you may eventually want to progress to the full afternoon.
+You can also use great online tools like this brilliant staff leave planner to manage employee’s holidays.
 However, it is important that you keep at least a few hours for your employees to come into the office.
 This will give them the opportunity to tie up any loose ends and to plan for the week ahead.

 Schedule regular meetings